 Sec.
-2-93. - Bring ordinances before council.
+2-93.
+Bring ordinances before council.

-- (a) Once an item is brought before the city council, there shall exist a three month time limit within which to obtain a ruling by the city council.
-Failure to meet the deadline will result in the item not being brought before the council again for a one-year period, and starting the procedural process over. - (b) Once an item has been tabled or pulled three times, the item may not be brought before the council again for a one-year period, and must start the procedural process over. - (c) Once the Metropolitan Area Planning Commission has granted approval, there shall exist a six-month time limit for bringing the matter before the council.
+- (a) Once an item is brought before the city council, there shall exist a six-month time limit within which to obtain a ruling by the city council.
+Failure to meet the deadline will result in the item not being brought before the council again for a one-year period, and starting the procedural process over. - (b) Once an item has been tabled or pulled three times, the item may not be brought before the council again for a one-year period, and must start the procedural process over. - (c) Once the Metropolitan Area Planning Commission has granted approval, there shall exist a six-month time limit for bringing the matter before the council. - (d) If an item is denied by council, the same proposition cannot be brought back up to council again for six months unless there is a substantial change as noted by the discretion of the city attorney and the procedural process starts over.